 These squash noodles can be used interchangeably with regular noodles in your favorite pasta dishes.
 Personally, I like squash noodles best when used in pasta dishes with a hearty sauce and a good amount of melted cheese, where the crunchy texture is a little less noticeable.
 They also really shine in baked "pasta" dishes — a few of my favorites are below!

-5 Ways to Love Spaghetti Squash
+5 Yummy Ways to Eat Spaghetti Squash

 How To Cook Spaghetti Squash in the Microwave